 Statutory accounts, management accounts, and the distinction between them may appear complex and frightening.
 They are, after all, simply accounting procedures that have been simplified.

-We at Russell Smith Chartered Accountants like to make things simple for you.
+We at Russell Smith Chartered Legacy Accountants Abingdon like to make things simple for you.
 Our guiding principle has always been to make financial and business management simpler for you, and we hope we can do so again today.

 Let’s start at the beginning by looking at both statutory and management accounting documents to see what their purpose is: